-A new invention that has received $3 million grant from the National Institutes of Health may solve this problem.
-Penn State scientists have used use computational techniques to create both a clot model to anticipate where clots may form amid blood pump use and strategies to design more secure blood pumps.
+A new invention that has received a $3 million grant from the National Institutes of Health may solve this problem.
+Penn State scientists have used computational techniques to create both a clot model to anticipate where clots may form amid blood pump use and strategies to design more secure blood pumps.

-Gerson Rosenberg, professor of surgery and bioengineering said, “Our research focuses on developing methods to design improved pumps that will have a reduced incidence of bleeding and strokes.”
+Gerson Rosenberg, professor of surgery and bioengineering, said, “Our research focuses on developing methods to design improved pumps that will have a reduced incidence of bleeding and strokes.”

-Scientists hope that their research will help develop blood pumps that can be used, for example, on a congestive heart failure patient at a much earlier stage in their disease.
-This would greatly benefit the patient, because if there is a blood pump intervention at a much earlier stage of the disease process, then recovery can occur much sooner.
+Scientists hope their research will help develop blood pumps that can be used, for example, on a congestive heart failure patient at a much earlier stage in their disease.
+This would greatly benefit the patient because if there is a blood pump intervention at a much earlier stage of the disease process, recovery can occur much sooner.
 The heart assisted by a blood pump will not have to work as hard and therefore last longer.

 At the same time, a safer heart pump is important for patients with serious heart disease because they are commonly used as a bridge-to-transplant for patients waiting for a heart.
 The less time on a heart pump, the better, given the stroke and blood clot risk.

-Keefe Manning, professor of biomedical engineering and surgery said, “The bottom line is the longer a patient can go with a safer blood pump, the higher likelihood they have of finding a donor’s heart and surviving.”
+Keefe Manning, professor of biomedical engineering and surgery, said, “The bottom line is the longer a patient can go with a safer blood pump, the higher likelihood they have of finding a donor’s heart and surviving.”

-“This research is a continuation of a tradition of collaborative cardiac-related research efforts at Penn State that have a pretty strong track record of success.”
+“This research is a continuation of a tradition of collaborative cardiac-related research efforts at Penn State that have a strong track record of success.”